-Yes, in some respects because the proposal may limit yields of skipjack below the optimum level of utilization of skipjack, but in general it will enhance development opportunities for SIDS through the application of the precautionary approach, including the adoption of limit and TRPs, to improve the effectiveness of the management and conservation of the WCPO skipjack stock.
-Properly applied, the proposed skipjack TRP will contribute to maintaining and increasing the value of fisheries for skipjack, including the artisanal and purse seine fisheries.
-In particular, a substantial part of the increased value of the purse seine fishery is expected to be captured by the Vessel Day Scheme which provides substantial benefits to many SIDS.
+Yes, in some respects, because the proposal may limit yields of WCPO skipjack tuna below the optimum level of utilization, but, in general, it will enhance development opportunities for SIDS through the application of the precautionary approach, including the adoption of limit and target reference points, to improve the effectiveness of decision-making on the management and conservation of the WCPO skipjack tuna stock.
+Properly applied, the proposed skipjack tuna TRP will contribute to maintaining and increasing the value of fisheries for WCPO skipjack tuna, including the artisanal and purse seine fisheries.
+In particular, a substantial part of the increased value of the purse seine fishery is expected to be captured by the Vessel Day Scheme, which provides substantial benefits to many SIDS.
 It is expected that SIDS will benefit from this measure and there will be no disproportionate burden of conservation action transferred on to SIDS.